zinzy/My-Digital-Garden/_notes/The Crown.md

 ---
 title: "The Crown"
-director:
-date:
 genre: "Titles"
 tags:
 - Princess Diana
 - Biopic
 - Television series
-year:
-rating:
 ---

 ## Who should see this